Jazz & Contemporary Music at the Conservatory

 The Honors Jazz Institute is a comprehensive, year-round experience for high school students.
 The program includes small ensembles, big band, jazz theory classes, private lessons, and summer jazz camp.
 Students have the opportunity to work with visiting guest artists and to perform in the community.
 Admittance into the program is by audition.

-We are currently accepting applications for the 2021-2022 academic year.
-The deadline to submit is Sunday, April 18, 2021.
-Please contact firstname.lastname@example.org for audition information.
+We are currently accepting applications for the 2021-2022 academic year on a rolling basis.
+Please contact Mitch Shiner directly at firstname.lastname@example.org to apply.

 - Entry Level | Auditions open to woodwind, brass, percussion, strings, bass, guitar, piano, and voice students currently in grades 8-11 (high school students in 2021-22)